kledsonhugo/azure-ado-selfagent/README.md

 Sign up for an Azure DevOps organization and Azure Pipelines to begin managing CI/CD to deploy your code.<br><br>

-1. Log into your Microsoft account.
+1. Log into [Azure DevOps](https://dev.azure.com/) using your Microsoft account.

    <img src="./images/ado-microsoft_account.png" width="350">